Avaiga/taipy/taipy/config/INSTALLATION.md

 # Installation

-The latest stable version of _taipy-config_ is available through _pip_:
+The latest stable version of *taipy-config* can be installed using `pip`:
 ```bash
 $ pip install taipy-config
 ```

 ## Development version

-You can install the development version of _taipy-config_ with _pip_ and _git_ via the taipy repository:
+You can install the development version of *taipy-config* with `pip` and `git` directly from the Taipy repository:
 ```bash
 $ pip install git+https://git@github.com/Avaiga/taipy
 ```